Study mobility

 To apply, you must have completed at least one year of higher education.

-Any student applying to go abroad is selected by his or her component according to its own criteria in the fields of study concerned by an offer of academics abroad.
+All students applying to study abroad are selected by their component according to its own criteria, in the fields covered by the academics international offer.

 Europe